3 Ways to Connect to Planned Giving Donors

 Talk about the WHO, not the WHAT

-In this case, when I say talk about the “who” and not the “what,” I want to differentiate between your organization and your mission.
-See, your organization is easy to talk about: the history, the impact, the staff, students, programs, buildings, awards, and etc. That’s the WHAT.
+When I say talk about the “who” and not the “what,” I want to differentiate between your organization and your mission.
+Your organization is easy to talk about: the history, the impact, the staff, students, programs, buildings, awards, and etc. That’s the WHAT.
+The WHO is your mission.
+Think of who your mission effects: the leaders you’re training, students you’re educating, the marginalized you’re helping.
+This WHO has the power to tap into the eternal within all of us.

 Think in terms of STEPPING STONES, not the LONG JUMP

 Instead, think in terms of stepping stones.
 Inspire planned giving donors with stories of people who have been impacted.
-And stories of other planned giving donors who used to be just like the prospect—wanting to help, looking to align with a mission.
+The only thing your planned giving website needs to do is inspire a planned giving prospect to take the next step, which is to contact you.

 Download our FREE Marketing Guide to discover three proven strategies that always capture the attention of donors and increase their curiosity about planned gifts.